NOAA-OWP/inundation-mapping/README.md

 ### Folder Structure
 You are welcome to set up your folder structure in any pattern you like.
 For example purposes, we will use a folder structure shown below.
-Starting with a base folder, e.g /home/my_user/projects/ add the following folders:
+Starting with a base folder, e.g `/home/my_user/projects/` add the following folders:
-- fim
+- `fim`
-   - code
+   - `code`
-   - data
+   - `data`
-      - inputs
+      - `inputs`
-      - outputs
+      - `outputs`

 ### Input Data
 Input data can be found on the ESIP S3 Bucket (see "Accessing Data through ESIP S3 Bucket" section above).
-The FIM inputs directory can be found at s3://noaa-nws-owp-fim/hand_fim/inputs.
+The FIM inputs directory can be found at `s3://noaa-nws-owp-fim/hand_fim/inputs`.
 It is appx 400GB and it needs to be in your `data` folder.

 ```
 aws s3 cp --recursive s3://noaa-nws-owp-fim/hand_fim/inputs /home/my_user/projects/fim/data/inputs --request-payer requester --dry-run
 ```
-**Note**: Notice the `--dry-run` option?
-When you include that argument in the command, it will give you a large list showing you exactly which files are to be downloaded and where they will be saved.
-We recommend including that argument the first time you run the command, then quickly aborting it (CTRL-C) so you don't get the full list.
+**Note**: When you include the `--dry-run` argument in the command, a large list will be returned showing you exactly which files are to be downloaded and where they will be saved.
+We recommend including this argument the first time you run the command, then quickly aborting it (CTRL-C) so you don't get the full list.
 However, you can see that your chosen target path on your machine is correct.
 When you are happy with the pathing, run the `aws s3` command again and leave off the `--dry-run` argument.

-The S3 inputs directory has all of the folders\files you need to run FIM.
+The S3 inputs directory has all of the folders and files you need to run FIM.
 It includes some publicly available and some non-publicly availible data.

 ### Getting FIM source code
 (based on sample pathing described above)